 Why are we so interested in female ejaculation?

 And, why squirting?
 If you’ve never experienced it, does it actually feel good?

 The answer, as always when it comes to sex, is “it depends”.
 It is contextual and based on many factors.
 First and foremost are the mechanisms of how female ejaculation works.

-In the most clinical terms, squirting is a release of fluid from the urethra that can occur with sexual stimulation.
-(Hot.)
-And although a “visible orgasm” is a major part of the appeal, it’s important to know that squirting and climax are not the same thing.
+Although a “visible orgasm” is a major part of the appeal, it’s important to know that squirting and climax are not the same thing.
 Often a squirt accompanies orgasm, sometimes it doesn’t, but accomplished squirters say it feels fantastic regardless.

 If you want to learn, though, you’ll probably want to squirt with climax.
 And to get there, it helps to know the anatomy involved.

 Find your G-spot - and make friends with it

 Our blog on how to find the G-spot goes into detail about the physiology of the clitoral-urethral vagina complex, which is key to the mechanism of squirting.
 The name isn’t sexy, and learning about anatomy isn’t particularly sexy either, but the results absolutely can be, so bear with us!

 To sum up, the clitoris, the G-spot, and a structure called the urethral sponge are all intimately linked.
 The urethral sponge, which wraps around the tube of the urethra from the bladder to the opening, is made up of similar tissue to the male prostate, and it’s full of paraurethral glands, also called Skene’s glands.
 Under certain circumstances, these glands will secrete about a teaspoon of fluid that ejects from the urethra when you squirt.